Chlamydastis chionoptila

 Chlamydastis chionoptila is a moth of the family Depressariidae.
 It is found in Brazil.

-The wingspan is about 19 mm.
-The forewings are white thinly speckled dark fuscous and with the markings fuscous suffusedly irrorated black.
-There is a strigula from the costa near the base, and a small dot beneath it.
-There are spots on the costa at one-fourth, the middle, and three-fourths, the first small, sending a somewhat curved series of small greyish indistinct spots below the middle to near the dorsum at two-fifths, the second scarcely larger, the third moderately large, from behind the second discal white ridge-tuft a rather broad fasciate streak of suffusion running to the dorsum before the tornus and uniting in the disc with a slightly curved shade from the third costal spot.
-There is also a curved interrupted subterminal shade and a marginal series of dots around the apex and termen.
-The hindwings are grey.
+It has a wingspan of approximately 19 mm.
+The forewings are primarily white with fine dark speckles and marked with dark gray that gradually blends into black.
+Key markings include a strigula near the base of the costa and a small dot below it.
+There are distinct spots at one-fourth, the middle, and three-fourths along the costa.
+The first spot is small and sends a curved series of faint gray spots toward the dorsum.
+The second spot is slightly larger, and the third is moderate in size.
+Behind the second discal white ridge-tuft, a broad streak runs to the dorsum before the tornus, merging with a curved shade from the third costal spot.
+Additional features include a curved, interrupted subterminal shade and a series of marginal dots near the apex and termen.
+The hindwings are gray.